Home | Slavery | Abolition | Equiano | Sancho | Cugoano | Places | Bookshop | Contact | Site Index

 1604

-• 1604: Shakespeare's play Othello: the Moor of Venice first performed.
+• 1604: William Shakespeare's play Othello: the Moor of Venice first performed.
 The play features the figure of Othello, an African general, now working for Venice, who has previously suffered enslavement.

 1607